Ruby

 To have it available in the rails console command as well, also add to the file above:

-That is, multiple workers configured in puma.rb:
+When using Puma with multiple workers configured in puma.rb:

 With preload_app!